 Mulino Italian Kitchen boasts one of the prettiest patios in Raleigh.
 It feels like you’ve stepped into a European compound and that patio vibes make it a must-stop spot in downtown Raleigh.
 Check out the spring menu and cocktail list here.

 Plates Neighborhood Kitchen has one of the nicest patios with lots of shade and a delicious menu.
-Glory and I stopped by for brunch (more to come on Monday) and their menu is fresh, tasty, and they feature lots of things local.
-Stay tuned for Monday’s feature of this Raleigh gem.
+Glory and I stopped by for brunch and their menu is fresh, tasty, and they feature lots of things local.
+You can read more about this Raleigh gem here.

 Located in Glenwood South, Raleigh Beer Garden is one of the more diverse places in Raleigh.
 The seating options are seemingly endless, and it has multiple patios to enjoy.
 There are also tons of options for beverages at each level and there are great food options as well for whether you want a snack or a full blown meal.